- Published: 18 December 2019 18 December 2019

 Tennis parties are always popular and many have been staged recently on various private courts.
 One of the most interesting matches was played on Mr A. Dobbs' court at Boolburra, between Mr D. Smith's Riversleigh team and a team selected by Mr Dobbs.
 Play continued throughout the day.
 Many sets were closely contested and though Mr Smith's team won by 11 sets to eight, only 11 games separated the teams at the close of play.
 Source: Central Queensland Herald (Rockhampton, Qld. : 1930 - 1956), Thursday 30 August 1951, page 23

-The Smith family also hosted matches at their property and did the Kajewskis.
+The Smith family also hosted matches at their property as did the Kajewskis.

 There is a report the following year of another match at Boolburra.